Graduate Studies in Comparative Literature

 - Applicants are expected to have a first degree in a related discipline.

-- Expected language competency: PhD applicants must have an advanced level of proficiency in their second language, and an intermediate level in their third language.
+- Expected language competency: PhD applicants must have an advanced level of proficiency in a second language, and an intermediate level in a third language.
 MA applicants are expected to demonstrate an advanced level of proficiency in their second language; if admitted, MA students will be expected to do a semester of coursework in a third language at UMass or one of the Five Colleges if they do not have already have proficiency in a third language.

 - Foreign applicants must take the TOEFL or comparable language test.